joshbakervt/joshbakervt/README.md

 Hi, I'm Josh
 =============================

 I'm an engineer with 4 years of dev experience - my primary interests are in cloud computing, security, and backend development.
 I love designing complex systems that make our interaction with the internet more powerful, enjoyable and easy.
-On an average day, you might find me working with AWS, designing a website or API, or developing security tools for the University of Vermont's InfoSec Office.
+On an average day, you might find me using AWS, designing something to target my passion for music production, or developing security tools for the University of Vermont's InfoSec Office.

 *   🌍  I'm based in Burlington, VT and seeking work in the Greater Boston area.
 *   ✉️  You can contact me at [joshbakervt@gmail.com](mailto:joshbakervt@gmail.com)